 Dated linoleum tile is one of the biggest and most common offenses you’ll find in rental apartments.
 It’s actually quite cheap to replace—about $150 can get you enough new linoleum tile to replace a whole kitchen, depending on where you shop.
 If your floors are particularly heinous, it might be worth the effort and expense.
 Chances are your landlord isn’t keen on the look of it either, and will be pleased if you replace it with something more current, so long as it’s timeless and versatile.
 He or she may even reimburse you.

-Unless you’re skilled at installing tile, I wouldn't recommending replacing the tile in your rental unit, as labor and materials can get costly.
+Unless you’re skilled at installing tile, I wouldn't recommend replacing the tile in your rental unit, as labor and materials can get costly.
 However, if your bathroom or kitchen is blessed with some truly dated colored tile, you can purchase a tub and tile refinishing kit or spray paint for $20 to $50 to give it a bright-white makeover.
 There’s even spray for appliances on the market, if you have, say, a brown ’70s-era oven or hood.

 I like to say that hardware is the jewelry of your home.
 It's amazing what some shiny new drawer pulls and cabinet knobs can do—it's like an instant makeover!
 Though they can get expensive if you have a big kitchen with lots of doors and drawers, the great thing is that you can take them with you when you leave!
 Most cabinet hardware is standard, so you can reuse them in your next home.
-Since all they require to install is a simple screwdriver, you can easily tackle this renovation yourself, and if you replace the original hardware before you move out, your landlord won't know the difference!
+Since all they require to install is a simple screwdriver, you can easily tackle this renovation yourself, and if you replace the original hardware before you move out, your landlord won't know the difference.

 If your kitchen cabinets are really dated—say, a mustard tone or that ubiquitous midcentury medium-tone wood—and it’s unequivocally clear they have passed their prime, your landlord may not mind you painting them.
 That is, so long as you do a good job painting.
-Be sure to complete remove the cabinet doors and hardware before you paint, let them dry, and then reinstall them.
+Be sure to completely remove the cabinet doors and hardware before you paint, let them dry, and then reinstall them.
 Don’t choose any crazy colors—go with something classic and versatile like black, white, or gray.